JStoresund/notes-V25/nettverk/_nettverk.md

       - Contiguous series of cipher blocks set to 0 can be replaced with ::
       - Can only be applied once per IP address to avoid ambiguity
       - E.g. FE80:0:0:0:2AA:FF:FE9A:4CA2 can be compressed to  FE80::2AA:FF:FE9A:4CA2
+  - Link-local unicast start with FE80::\<interface part>
   - Network interface card MAC address
     - Interface MAC address embedded in IPv6 address
       - ![alt text](image.png)
+      - FFFE placed in the middle of MAC address
+      - bit 7 special
+        - =1, means global, =0 means local
+        - If MAC address has bit 7 = 0, it is set to 1 in global network
     - Bad because MAC address should be kept private

 ## Internet end-end